climber2002/zendesk-search/README.md

 #### EntityType and Entity

 Initially I thought to create a distinct class for each entity type `Organization`, `User` and `Ticket`, however I found that these entities just stores the fields and don't have much business logic.
 So I decided to just create a generic `EntityType` and `Entity` class.
 The `EntityType` defines the name of the entity type and supported fields.
-And `Entity` is just an instance of a particular `EntityType`.
+And `Entity` objects represent instances of a particular `EntityType`.

 #### EntityRepository
-The `EntityRespository` is just a repository which saves all entities.
+The `EntityRespository` is just a repository which stores all entities.
 Each `EntityType` has its own entity store.
-And in the entity store the entities are stored in a hash which maps entity id to entity, so the time complexity is `O(1)` when fetch an entity by id.
+And in the entity store the entities are saved in a hash which maps entity id to entity, so the time complexity is `O(1)` when fetch an entity by id.

 ### IndexRepository